Synthrotek RND - DIY Build

 Synthrotek RND - Purchasing Options

-Synthrotek has a couple different options when it comes to purchasing the VERB module.
+Synthrotek has a couple different options when it comes to purchasing the RND module.
 We wanted to keep it simple by just placing images of the options and linking out to the direct purchase.
 The prices are excellent and the quality of this build is way worth it!
 Head on over to SR and tell them we sent ya!

 Our Final Thoughts . . .